gaut3/timeflow/README.md

 ## Features

 ### ⏱️ Built-in Timer System
-- **Start/Stop Timers** - No external plugins needed!
-Start and stop work timers directly from the dashboard
+- **Start/Stop Timers** - Start and stop work timers directly from the dashboard
-- **Multiple Timer Support** - Run multiple timers simultaneously for different tasks
 - **Live Timer Display** - See running timers with real-time duration updates in the top banner
 - **Automatic Logging** - Completed timers are automatically saved to your data file
 - **Quick Access** - Start/stop timers via command palette or dashboard buttons